-The purpose of the baseline study is to establish the initial conditions and profiles of children (aged 5–17 years old) and households prior to the ECLT intervention program in selected villages in tobacco growing areas of East Java and West Nusa Tenggara.
+This baseline study will establish the initial conditions and profiles of children (aged 5–17) and households prior to the ECLT intervention program in selected villages in tobacco growing areas of East Java and West Nusa Tenggara.

-- To collect high quality data on the prevalence of child labor in the selected tobacco growing areas, main characteristics of working children (5–17), and their households
+- To collect high-quality data on the prevalence of child labor in the selected tobacco growing areas, main characteristics of working children (aged 5–17), and their households.

 - To obtain information to support the analysis of occupational health and safety issues and consequences for children working as laborers.
-These information will be collected in different types of tobacco and other crops grown by farmers,
+This information will be collected in different types of tobacco and other crops grown by farmers.

-- To construct tobacco child labor and overall child labor measures that are consistent with ILO measurement criteria and Indonesia’s laws and regulations on child labor.
-We will provide clear documentation on steps to construct the measure’s variables as well as calculation necessary used to construct rates of child labor.
+- To construct tobacco child labor and overall child labor measures consistent with ILO measurement criteria and Indonesia’s laws and regulations on child labor.
+We will provide clear documentation on steps to construct the measure’s variables and the calculation necessary to create child labor rates.

-- To provide ECLT with comprehensive information on a set of indicators1 on child labor in tobacco growing to guide how to best plan interventions in key focus areas.
+- To provide ECLT with comprehensive information on a set of indicators on child labor in tobacco-growing sector to guide how to best plan interventions in main focus areas

-- To provide key selection criteria for recruitment of prospective project beneficiaries for future ECLT intervention programs.
+- To provide key selection criteria for recruiting prospective project beneficiaries for future ECLT intervention programs

-- To identify the component of intervention’s Theory of Change for future evaluation
+- To identify the components of Theory of Change for future evaluation

-This study will employ household survey and qualitative interview on study participants.
-The household survey will specifically focus on forms of child labor in tobacco growing areas whereas the qualitative interview aims to gain initial information regarding the design and planned implementation of child labour project intervention as well as developing the intervention's Theory of Change.
+We will employ a household survey and qualitative interviews with the study participants.
+The household survey will specifically focus on forms of child labor in tobacco growing areas.
+The qualitative interview aims to gain initial information regarding the design and planned implementation of child labour project intervention and develop the intervention's Theory of Change.